Extinct in the wild: Flagship species

+Lonesome George, the last known Pinta Island tortoise, died in 2012.

 The Pinta Island tortoise (Geochelone nigra abingdoni) had only one living individual, named Lonesome George, until his death in June 2012.
 The tortoise was believed to be extinct in the mid-20th century, until Hungarian malacologist József Vágvölgyi spotted Lonesome George on the Galapagos island of Pinta on 1 December 1971.
 Since then, Lonesome George has been a powerful symbol for conservation efforts in general and for the Galapagos Islands in particular.
 With his death on 24 June 2012, the subspecies is again believed to be extinct.
 With the discovery of 17 hybrid Pinta tortoises located at nearby Wolf Volcano, a plan has been made to attempt to breed the subspecies back into a pure state.